thewhitecircle/ctf_writeups/cyber_apocalypse_2025/forensics/TalesfortheBrave.md

-- JSON data was being sent but more interestingly there was an `Authorization` header with JWT :
+- JSON data was being sent but more interestingly there was a `Authorization` header with JWT :

 ![](https://i.imgur.com/vTH0E4n.png)